Generic name: ethinyl estradiol and levonorgestrel (extended-cycle) [ ETH-in-ill-ess-tra-DYE-ol-and-lee-voe-nor-JESS-trel ]

 What is Seasonale?

-Seasonale (ethinyl estradiol and levonorgestrel) contains a combination of female hormones that prevent ovulation (the release of an egg from an ovary).
-Seasonale also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
+Seasonale is a combination tablet medicine that contains ethinyl estradiol and levonorgestrel.
+Ethinyl estradiol and levonorgestrel are female hormones that prevent ovulation (the release of an egg from an ovary).
+This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

 Seasonale is used as contraception to prevent pregnancy.